Node System

 player.add_child(camera)

-# Access children by name, index, or attribute
+# Access children by name or index

 root.children["Player"] # by name